%% Image selected per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1485041745061485500

 * SaltAndPepper: Gillespie and Tibbs.

 * SceneryCensor: The opening sequence has Sgt.
 Wood, out on his regular nightly patrol, stopping outside the house of a gorgeous, busty, naked young Delores Purdy, who seems to know that he is outside looking.
-In both a long shot and a medium shot, the window sash is carefully placed to hide the woman's nipples.
+In both a long shot and a medium shot, the window rail is carefully placed to hide the woman's nipples.

 * TitleThemeTune: Performed by Music/RayCharles.
 It became a minor hit.